#TBT The Venus 211 Caliber In A Bucherer Chronograph

-You Know the Drill
+You know the drill

-The Biggest Curiosity – Finding the Venus 211
+The biggest curiosity — Finding the Venus 211

 The famous Rolex Datejust from 1945 was the very first automatic wristwatch with a changing date.
 Things picked up on speed in the next few years thanks to Hans Wilsdorf’s wife who could not read the date easily.
 As it should be in a loving relationship, her husband, who happened to be the boss of Rolex at the time, got it all sorted out.
 Not only did he introduce the magic magnifying “Cyclops” that made reading the date more comfortable, but he also introduced the changing of dates sharply at midnight in the blink of an eye.

-Yet the first single window date dials on wrist watches appeared in the late 20’s and early 30’s, almost 20 years before the Rolex Datejust.
+Yet the first single-window date dials on wristwatches appeared in the late ’20s and early ’30s, almost 20 years before the Rolex Datejust.
 The same but considerably smaller circumferential date discs were driven for example by simple calibers with cylinder escapements.
 If you have an early single window date watch in your collection, you know that reading dates was and still is a bit of a pain.
 Watchmakers knew it 80 years ago too.
 Enter the Venus 211.

-Hunting Time For a Venus 211
+Hunting time for a Venus 211

-During my research on the Venus 211 I bumped into many watch brands, including Claude Meylan, Nivrel, Tollet, Unic, Agir Watch or Delvina.
+During my research on the Venus 211, I bumped into many watch brands, including Claude Meylan, Nivrel, Tollet, Unic, Agir Watch, and Delvina.
 The one that struck me the most was from Bucherer, a brand whose sound and legacy I always liked.
 I only saw a few existing Bucherers with the Venus 211 online.
 The one I liked most had round pushers.
 Finding a Venus 211 Big Date in nice condition is not easy – it took me a full year to find one on eBay.
 My joy was even bigger when the Italian dealer listed the Venus big date with a Bucherer logo on it.
 Although the watch has rectangular pushers, it seemed nice and even came with the original box.
 According to the dealer the watch came from the original owner, a guy working in Lucerne, who bought it in the 60s.

-Playing With the Date
+Playing with the date

 All shame aside, I would say I stared at the Venus 211 big date with my eyes wide open for hours.
 Setting the date for the first time was a small ceremony.
-I started with gently pulling the crown out.
+I started by gently pulling the crown out.
 Watching the date number jump for the first time made it a somehow new experience in comparison to a date change through traditional date cutouts that are usually just half the size.
-Imagine the feeling when I put two independent bi-rotating discs into motion with a tiny pin pusher fitted in the side of the case at the 8 position.
+Imagine the feeling when I put two independent bi-rotating discs into motion with a tiny pin pusher fitted in the side of the case at 8 o’clock.

-On the Wrist
+On the wrist

-Look at the current production of IWC with its Big Pilot Big Date “150 Years” Edition, the first Big Pilot to carry a big date complication or Mido that celebrated its 100th anniversary with releasing novelties such as the Mido Baroncelli Big Date.
-One begins to understand that the big date is gaining on popularity once again and righteously considered a complication that has its value.
-If it was not invented by Lange in the nineties, the Venus 211 may be the earliest big date application in a watch.
-Not bad for a chronograph watch from the fifties that you can get for under 1000 euros.
+Look at the current production of IWC with its Big Pilot Big Date “150 Years” Edition, the first Big Pilot to carry a big-date complication.
+Or look at Mido, which celebrated its 100th anniversary by releasing novelties such as the Mido Baroncelli Big Date.
+One begins to understand that the big date is gaining popularity once again and is righteously considered a complication that has its value.
+If it was not invented by Lange in the ”90s, the Venus 211 may be the earliest big-date application in a watch.
+Not bad for a chronograph watch from the ’50s that you can get for under €1,000.